 As more states legalize the use of marijuana for recreational or medical use, the legal demand is expected to increase.
 Combating the illegal market and potentially generating revenue from new job opportunities and businesses are key factors behind this move.
 Industrial players and public officials are focusing on balancing safety and health as they expect to undermine the illegal use of marijuana and ensure a safe and controlled supply.
 However, the illicit cannabis market in the country is very high, as the price of products sold via illicit channels is very less compared to that of the drug sold legally.
 Moreover, policymakers are keen on addressing conflicts between federal regulations and state that impede the growth of the industry, which if rules out to be in favor federal legalization, will exponentially drive the overall market in the country.

-Based of marijuana type, the medical segment accounted for the largest revenue share in 2018 with a revenue of USD 7.2 billion owing to its growing acceptance for treatment of chronic diseases such as pain, cancer, and mental disorders.
-One major reason for dominance of the medical segment in U.S. is several states legalizing medical use of cannabis compared to the few that have only legalized it for recreational use.
+Based on marijuana type, the medical segment accounted for the largest revenue share in 2018 with a revenue of USD 7.2 billion owing to its growing acceptance for the treatment of chronic diseases such as pain, cancer, and mental disorders.
+One major reason for the dominance of the medical segment in the U.S. is several states legalizing the medical use of cannabis compared to the few that have only legalized it for recreational use.
 Medical cannabis distribution is regulated by government programs and therefore it is necessary for suppliers to maintain mandated quality control on the products.

 Over the years, the medical application of marijuana has witnessed tremendous expansion as the amount of scientific literature supporting its benefits in the treatment of various diseases is growing.
 As the number of U.S. states legalizing medical cannabis is increasing, the market is expected to witness lucrative growth over the forecast period.
 Furthermore, the medical conditions for which marijuana is being used are also increasing, which is expected to open up new avenues for growth.

 Recreational marijuana is used as a psychoactive drug or a food ingredient and is available to consumers without a prescription.
-Very few states in U.S. have legalized its usage for recreational purposes.
-Through legalization of recreational marijuana, governments are trying to eradicate the black market and focus on gaining substantial amount of tax revenues levied on sale of these products.
+Very few states in the U.S. have legalized its usage for recreational purposes.
+Through the legalization of recreational marijuana, governments are trying to eradicate the black market and focus on gaining a substantial amount of tax revenues levied on the sale of these products.

-Use of cannabis for mental disorders such as epilepsy is permitted in most U.S. states and is therefore the fastest growing medical application segment.
+The use of cannabis for mental disorders such as epilepsy is permitted in most U.S. states and is therefore the fastest-growing medical application segment.
 Moreover, as cannabis has been found to be useful for the treatment of epilepsy, the prescription and adoption rate for the same is also high.
 Moreover, the number of people suffering from epilepsy have increased over the past few years.
-For instance, according to Centers for Disease Control and Prevention (CDC), the number of adults suffering from epilepsy in 2010 increased from 2.3 million to 3 million in 2015.
+For instance, according to the Centers for Disease Control and Prevention (CDC), the number of adults suffering from epilepsy in 2010 increased from 2.3 million to 3 million in 2015.

 The buds segment dominated the U.S. cannabis market in 2018 with a revenue of USD 7.8 billion and is expected to grow at a lucrative rate over the forecast period.
 Dried buds are used for smoking and have found widespread application in treating a variety of diseases like cancer and Alzheimer’s.
 Furthermore, buds are more affordable than oral products or tinctures, which increases its adoption.

 New standards pertaining to the medicinal use of marijuana were established in 2015.
-There were updated regulations implemented for growing and licensing of cannabis businesses.
-Later, in 2016, Proposition 64 was sanctioned, which legalized recreational use of marijuana in the state.
-This legalization opened up various avenues of increasing revenue, such as surge in employment, long-term benefit for investors in this business, and revenue generation for the government.
+There were updated regulations implemented for the growing and licensing of cannabis businesses.
+Later, in 2016, Proposition 64 was sanctioned, which legalized the recreational use of marijuana in the state.
+This legalization opened up various avenues of increasing revenue, such as the surge in employment, long-term benefits for investors in this business, and revenue generation for the government.